barjacobi/barjacobi.github.io/content/posts/monitoring-setup/index.md

 Since everything runs as user-level services, I don't need root access.
 Plus, it’s all wrapped up in a shiny Grafana dashboard.

 If you want to add more metrics or create additional dashboards, Grafana makes it super easy to customize.
-You can add panels for:

-- CPU usage
-- Memory
-- Network traffic

-The possibilities are endless.
 Now that the system is set up, adding new monitoring services is as easy as tweaking a few configuration files.

 Happy monitoring!